Yash-codeAndDev/Java/FileHandeling/readme.md

         ```
 > [!Note]
 >    1) We cannot directly communitate or with files directly.
-It can commumicate via some  reader orbject
+It can commumicate via some  reader object